qgroom/Catalogue-des-Uredinales-de-Belgique/README.md

 ## Installation

-1. Clone or fork the repository.
+1. Clone this repository to your computer
-2. Open the RStudio project file.
+2. Open the RStudio project file
-3. Open the R markdown file `dwc_mapping.Rmd` in Rstudio.
-For more information on R markdown, click [here](https://rmarkdown.rstudio.com/)
+3. Open the `dwc_mapping.Rmd` [R Markdown file](https://rmarkdown.rstudio.com/) in RStudio
 4. Install any required packages
-5. Run the code by selecting "Run All" in the "Run" menu or by using "Ctrl + Alt + R".
-This will generate the processed data files starting from the raw data file
+5. Click `Run > Run All` to generate the processed data
+6. Alternatively, click `Build > Build website` to generated the processed data and build the website in `/docs`

 ## Contributors